mriya20/Emplyee-Tracker/README.md

 npm i express
 ```

-# Features
+## Installation

-1. MySql2 npm package is used to connect to database and perform queries.
+* MySql2 npm package is used to connect to database and perform queries.

-2. Inquirer npm package is used to interact with the user via the command-line.
+* Inquirer npm package is used to interact with the user via the command-line.

-3. Asciiart-logo NPM package is used to add some visual flare to the main logo.
+* Asciiart-logo NPM package is used to add some visual flare to the main logo.

-4. User can view all employees, employees by department, employees by manager.
+* User can view all employees, employees by department, employees by manager.

-5. User can add employee, add department, add role.
+* User can add employee, add department, add role.

-6. User can update employee role, employee manager.
+* User can update employee role, employee manager.

-7. User can remove employee.
+* User can remove employee.

-8. User can view all departments, roles.
+* User can view all departments, roles.

-10. Created three tables - departments, roles and employees.
+* Created three tables - departments, roles and employees.
 These tables are connected with primary and foreign keys.

-11. Included a `schema.sql` to hold databse schema and `seed.sql` file to pre-populate database.
+* Included a `schema.sql` to hold databse schema and `seed.sql` file to pre-populate database.
 This makes development of individual features much easier.

-# License
+## License

 This project is licensed under MIT license.

-# Contribution
+## Contribution

 Pull requests are always welcome!

-# Contact
+## Contact
  If you have any questions please contact me Anastasia Markova at: anastasia19markova@gmail.com
  For more projects please visit my GitHub : https://github.com/mriya20